Fine-Tuning Costs Comparison - Train Your Own AI

 The API approach bundles infrastructure, tooling, and hosting into one per-token price.
 Self-hosted training means renting GPUs and running the training job yourself using frameworks like Hugging Face TRL, Axolotl, or LLaMA-Factory.

-GPU server rack in a data center with blinking status lights Self-hosted fine-tuning requires renting cloud GPUs or maintaining on-premise hardware.
+GPU server rack in a data center with blinking status lights Self-hosted fine-tuning requires renting cloud GPUs or on-premise hardware.
 Source: pexels.com

 GPU Cloud Pricing for Training